jshuadvd/hacks-n-notes/databases/nosql.md

 ### Column Store

 * Orders by columns instead of rows
-* More efficient than Row Store
+* Reads faster than Row Store
+* Writes slower